Palm Coast pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Palm Coast tomorrow?

-On 26 June 2026, pollen conditions in Palm Coast will be different from today, with cypress at low levels, grass at low levels
+On 17 July 2026, pollen conditions in Palm Coast will be similar to today, with grass at low levels, ambrosia at low levels

 Is pollen expected to decrease in Palm Coast this week?